pf274/SyncService/README.md

 ## ATTENTION: This Package is brand new and may still have bugs.
 If you notice any, please report them in the github repository.

-The Sync Service npm package is a powerful tool for synchronizing data across multiple devices and platforms.
-It provides a seamless and efficient way to keep data in sync, ensuring that changes made on one device are reflected on all other devices.
+The Sync Service is a lightweight and reliable package designed to help you keep your clients' data in sync across devices.
+It simplifies data synchronization between your application and the cloud, ensuring changes are reflected on all connected devices.

+Note: This is meant for synchronizing simple JSON data.
+It won't handle more complex operations like large file uploads.

 ## Features